 The sites of a number of Revolutionary War events in North Carolina should be on our driving tours given their significance, but could not be included.
 In some cases their exact locations were lost when the last people who knew them died.
 Others were still known in the 20th Century, but lost or destroyed due to negligence by corporations and government agencies.
-Others were allowed under state law to become “landlocked” out of public view by private (and in one case public) property.
+Many are out of public view on private (and in one case public) property.

 - To ensure these stories are not entirely lost to history.